Children and vulnerable adults protection policy

 - No material should be privately downloaded from the internet.

-This policy will be updated from time to time as necessary and is reviewed annually in September.
+This policy will be updated from time to time as necessary and is reviewed annually.
+The most recent review was on 21 August 2023.